Blog

 • Wait for better map information

 Staying alive and maintaining your farm advantage is far more valuable than forcing risky plays.
+If you often get punished in lane without knowing why, learning how to track the enemy jungler through the minimap will make your Gold Lane decisions much safer.

 When the Gold Lane Should Join Teamfights